An SF guide to starting out in standup comedy

 - Listen to the recording and refine your material

 Good luck, and send me your netflix special once you make it big.

 Also, like my page and share this post Michael Makarov

 About the author

-Michael Makarov is SF comic and a software engineer.
-He started his standup journey in 2014, he sold out his first show in 30 minutes when the link made the top of Hacker News.
+Michael Makarov is an NYC-based comic and a software engineer.
+He started his standup journey in 2014 in San Francisco, he sold out his first show in 30 minutes when the link made the top of Hacker News.
 Russian immigrant, he also speaks fluent Japanese and enough chinese to order food at restaurants.
-He runs Comedy vs. Nerds, a standup comedy show about the internet.
+He runs Comedy vs. Nerds and Comedy Conspiracy, a standup comedy show about the internet.
 Other articles: 7x7 article

 - Five Things I Enjoy the Most in Life

 - New York City: Dead Forever (Until It’s Back)

 - This Game Will Feel Like Being in a Comedy Club

 - Live Stand-Up Comedy Works On Zoom And I Have A Video To Prove It 🚀